 What is the story behind the clam shell book?
 You can read more about it here.

 Are you currently taking graphic design clients?
-My hands are currently full, so not at the moment.
-But, you can visit my portfolio here.
+I will be taking new clients beginning February 2019.
+You can visit my portfolio here.

 Do you repair or refill hand-stitched books?
 Yes.
 Contact Erica for a quote.